rcullito/riaktor/README.md

   look at error handling in brainspawn's superagent calls.

   allow streaming version for bucket and keys, take advantage of bookmarked rest api page

+  look into what appropriate jshint options should be in .jshintrc